Peterson Center on Healthcare

 ABOUT THE OPPORTUNITY:

-The Center is seeking a Program Associate to support the Center’s program focused on scaling high-impact healthcare innovations for both the High-Need Patient and Special Projects portfolios.
+The Center is seeking an Associate, Healthcare Program to support the Center’s program focused on scaling high-impact healthcare innovations for both the High-Need Patient and Special Projects portfolios.
 This position will dually report to the Senior Managers of these portfolios to support the development of new grants, partnerships and learning opportunities in accordance with the Center’s emerging strategies.

 The Associate will learn about making impactful philanthropic investments by supporting the Senior Managers to manage grants across their lifecycle from ideation and approval to evaluation and dissemination of final deliverables.
 Specific responsibilities include: